Spectoda/flash/examples/typescript/README.md

 npm run dev
 ```

 Then open http://localhost:1234 in Chrome or Edge.
-The `npm run dev` step will call Parcel which start a local http server serving `index.html` with compiled `index.ts`.
+The `npm run dev` step will start Parcel, which launches a local HTTP server serving `index.html` with compiled `index.ts`.

 ## Generate build to publish